OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

     >- Node.js v12.13.0+ (Erbium)
     >- Node.js v14.15.0+ (Fermium)
 * Setup SharePoint Environment by following the [instructions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant).
-* Use the communication root site in SharePoint to create a List.
+* Use the team site in SharePoint to create a List.
-    - Navigate to the SharePoint root site, in `Home` tab, click `New` and select `List`.
+    - Navigate to the [SharePoint team site](https://support.microsoft.com/en-us/office/create-a-team-site-in-sharepoint-ef10c1e7-15f3-42a3-98aa-b5972711777d), in `Home` tab, click `New` and select `List`.
-    > *Note: You must nagivate to root site instead of any other subsite.
-Root site URL ends with xx.sharepoint.com.* eg. `https://{your-tenant-name}.sharepoint.com/`.
+    > *Note: You must nagivate to team site instead of any other subsite.
+Team site URL ends with xx.sharepoint.com/sites/xx* eg. `https://{your-tenant-name}.sharepoint.com/sites/{your-team-site-name}`.
-    > *This is because Teams App automatically detect SharePoint root site only.
+    > *This is because Teams Group Tab automatically detect SharePoint team site only.
 If you want to create a List in other subsite, manual steps to change the site url in* *[./SPFx/src/webparts/TodoList/components/SharePointListManager.ts](./SPFx/src/webparts/TodoList/components/SharePointListManager.ts) are required.*
     - Name the List 'To Do List'
     - Click `Add Column`, select `Single line of text`, name the column 'description'
     - Click `Add Column`, select `Yes/No`, name the column 'isCompleted'
-* Use the teams site in SharePoint to create a List.
-(TBC)
 * [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit)
 * [Optional] If you want your users see only the items created by themselves, add access control to your List.
     - In List Page, click `setting` button and then choose `list setting`.